 - While CAbi says the higher cost of entry is to make sure only women who are serious will join, it also means this opportunity is out of reach for many.

 If you’re a college student for example, hoping to earn a part-time income, CAbi might be too expensive to join.
-There are other MLM’s that cost less, or… if recruiting is not your thing, you can make money online.
+There are other MLM’s that cost less, or… if recruiting is not your thing, you can also make money online.

 Where Do You Go From Here?